sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/index.md

 1. Go to the [All issues by status tab on the Frontend Platform board](https://github.com/orgs/sourcegraph/projects/222/views/7), and find the _No status_ section.
 This is where untriaged issues appear.
 (If you don't see "No Status", it means that there are no untriaged issues.)
 2. For each issue in that section, consider the following:
    - Is it clear what needs to be done?
-If not, ask for clarification on the ticket, apply an appropriate label (e.g., `needs-more-info`), and change the status to _Needs input_.
+If not, ask for clarification on the ticket, apply an appropriate label (e.g., `needs-more-info` or `awaiting-reply`), and change the status to _Needs input_.
    - Is it clearly something that should be done by the Frontend Platform team?
 If not, tag other teams (using the appropriate `team/xyz` label) and have a discussion about which is the best team to own the issue.
 Or you can add the `needs-discussion` label and discuss it with the team at an upcoming meeting (e.g. Frontend Platform sync or FPT coffee).
-   - Is there an obvious owner on the Frontend Platform team?
-E.g., if it relates to a feature
+   - Is there an obvious owner on the Frontend Platform team (e.g., if it relates to a feature)?
+If so, assign the appropriate teammate.
    - Is it ready for development?
-If required, add the `needs-design` label and set the status to _Waiting_.
+If required, add the `needs-design` label, assign the issue to the Product Designer, and set the status to _Waiting_.
    - If it's ready for development and you know how to prioritize it correctly, set the status to _Backlog_ and give it an appropriate target.
-If you don't know how to prioritize it, you can ask your teammates for help with prioritization.
+If you don't know how to prioritize it, add the `needs-prioritization` label and ask your teammates for help.

-At the end of the week, aim for the _No Status_ section to be empty, or almost empty.
+At the end of the week, aim for the _No status_ and _No target_ sections to be empty, or almost empty.

 ### Tracking Issues